MunasheC/Thingsboard-Widget/README.md

 ## Features

 - Real-time visualization: The widget provides live updates of power flow statistics, allowing users to monitor the data in real-time.

-- Customizable layout: Users can easily customize the widget's layout to suit their specific needs.
-The widget supports various customization options such as size, colors, and data representation.

 - User-friendly interface: The widget is designed with a user-friendly interface, making it intuitive and easy to use for both technical and non-technical users.

 ## Installation

 To install and use the Thingsboard custom widget, follow these steps:

-1. Clone or download this repository to your local machine.
+1. Download the txt files to your local machine.

-2. Access your Thingsboard instance and navigate to the widgets section.
+2. Access your Thingsboard instance and navigate to the widgets library.

-3. Click on "Import widget" and select the downloaded widget package file (e.g., `power-flow-widget.tbwidget`).

-4. Customize the widget's settings and appearance based on your preferences.

-5. Save and deploy the widget to your Thingsboard dashboard.
+3. Create a new widget bundle.

+4. Create a new latest value widget wthin the bundle.

+5. Copy the html code into the html section and the JS code into the Javascript section of the custom widget ide.

-6. Connect the widget to your inverter's power flow data source.
+6. Connect the widget to the desired data sources.

 7. Enjoy monitoring your inverter's power flow statistics in real-time!

-## Usage

-Once installed and configured, the custom widget provides a visually appealing and informative display of the power flow statistics for your inverter.
-The widget offers an intuitive interface that allows you to easily interpret and analyze the data.

-The widget supports the following key features:

-- Real-time updates: The widget automatically refreshes to display the most up-to-date power flow statistics.

-- Interactive charts: The widget includes interactive charts that enable you to zoom in, pan, and explore the data with ease.
-- - Customization options: You can customize the widget's appearance, including colors, chart types, and data representation, to match your preferences.
-- Responsive design: The widget adapts to different screen sizes, ensuring a consistent and optimized experience across devices.

 ## Contributing